-What Does the Wiphala Flag Mean?
-Bolivia’s Indigenous Symbol Explained
+Wiphala Flag Meaning: Bolivia’s Indigenous Rainbow Symbol Explained

 The two flags of Bolivia flying proudly together – brings a tear to my eye that!